“Not many people know these are here.”

 “Promotional endeavors such as the larger than life statue of Bullwinkle and Rocky typify the flamboyant California lifestyle.”

 —1980 American Airlines ad explaining California to Canadians

 Without the Sahara Lady rotating across the street, the Bullwinkle statue was robbed of the context that inspired it.
 Yet it wasn’t merely a punchline that had lost its setup.
 The statue had secured its own share of fame as a symbol of the Sunset Strip, and when the producers of a 1969 French TV program about Los Angeles filled their show with imagery that might help viewers understand LA, Bullwinkle and Rocky got their close-up.

 By then, the era of Jay Ward Productions engaging in extravagant publicity stunts such as Bullwinkle’s Block Party was long over.
-The studio’s last TV show was 1967’s George of the Jungle; thereafter, its new pitches went unsold and its mainstay business was producing commercials for Quaker Oats cereals such as Cap’n Crunch.
 Still, Bullwinkle and Rocky retained their prominent spot on the Strip.
 A 1980 American Airlines ad aimed at Canadians even listed them among the reasons to visit California, along with movie stars and sun-drenched beaches.